 I got back from a conference at my old stomping grounds—the University of Wyoming.
 The Wyoming Department of Education (WDE), the Wyoming Distance Education Consortium (WyDEC), the University of Wyoming, the Wyoming community colleges, and school libraries hosted this conference—Wyoming Innovations in Learning.
 It is an expansion of the e-Volution conference I attended.
 The focus of the conference is to present ideas for better use of technology in the classroom.
 The opening keynote speaker, Travis Allen, who is the CEO of iSchool Initiative, set the stage for the rest of the conference.
 Continue reading

-If you are planning to create open educational resources (OER) then I recommend you use Creative Commons licensing for those resources.
+If you are planning to create open educational resources (OER) then I recommend you use Creative Commons (CC) licensing for those resources.
 A quick way to add the appropriate license to your documents is with the Creative Commons License Chooser.
 This is an add-on for Google Docs.
 Let me show you how to install and use this useful add-on.